 We know dealing with an Emotet and/or Trickbot infection can be a major pain.
-These banking trojans are self propagating and can spread rapidly through a network.
+These banking Trojans are self-propagating and can spread rapidly through a network.
 On top of that, they typically install other malware and sometimes ransomware.
-Often times it seems as soon as you clean a host, it is re-infected.
+Often it seems as soon as you clean a host, it is re-infected.

 Disable Administrative Shares

-This is highly recommended.
-It will help prevent hosts from reinfecting one another.
+Disabling Administrative Shares is highly recommended.
+It will help prevent hosts from re-infecting one another.

 - On Windows workstations (7, 8.1, and 10), use the value name AutoShareWks